ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Adds support for Médiamétrie tracking pages.
 Requires defining *var* `serial`.
 Vars `level1` to `level4` are optional.

+### OEWA

+Type attribute value: `oewa`

+There is a variation called `oewadirect` wich does not use iframe-ping solution - and has a better client detection, by using AMP CLIENT_ID, this is currently EXPERIMENTAL, and as of today (01.07.2015) prohibited by the OEWA - as it does not use `oewa2.js`

+Adds support for [OEWA](https://www.oewa.at).
+Requires a copy of [amp-analytics-oewa.html](http://www.oewa.at/fileadmin/downloads/amp-analytics-oewa.html) on a different subdomain than the including AMP file ([why?](https://github.com/ampproject/amphtml/blob/master/spec/amp-iframe-origin-policy.md)).
+The file must be served via HTTPS.
+Example: if your AMP files are hosted on `www.example.com`, then `amp-analytics-oewa.html` needs to be on another subdomain such as `oewa-amp.example.com`.

+Additionally, the following variables must be defined:

+in vars-section:
+* `s`: offer
+* `cp`: categorypath

+in requests-section:
+* `url`: HTTPS location of `amp-analytics-oewa.html`

+More details for adding ÖWA, support can be found [here](http://www.oewa.at/basic/implementierung).

 ### Parsely

 Type attribute value: `parsely`